lingpy/pybor/examples/readme.md

 # Comparing entropy distributions to investigate borrowing prediction performance

-This analysis was performed in a Jupyter notebook.
+This analysis is performed in a Jupyter notebook.
+It uses modules from PyBor.

-*** The notebook would be called experimental at best.
-I would need to reduce to something pretty basic to make useful.
-Maybe worth the effort as it is useful to show the distributions. ***
+notebooks/entropy_distributions.ipynb